 - If you have to leave a voicemail for your inspector to set up an inspection, please be sure to reference your permit number and the address for the project so that they can find the correct file quickly.

 - If you are unable to find your inspector's phone number, permit number, or other information associated with the project, call the main line for assistance.

 All construction plans will be reviewed by the Inspections Coordinator for compliance with the below codes.
 Various inspections will be performed during the building phases and a Certificate of Compliance will be issued after all final inspections are completed.

 Currently Enforced Codes

-Effective July 1, 2019, Peoria County will enforce the 2018 Illinois Energy Conservation Code.
+Effective July 1, 2021, Peoria County will enforce the 2018 ICC I-Codes and the 2017 National Fire Protection Association 70: National Electric Code.

 Effective April 1, 2006, Peoria County adopted the ICC Building Code Program.
 The ICC Standards complies with the Board's strategic goals of planned quality growth and a partnering for success with our citizens.
 The County Staff will work with the community on education, acceptance and adherence of these and future regulations.

 July 1, 2021 began the adoption of the ICC 2018 Building Standards

 - update: 2018 Illinois Energy Conservation Code, effective July 1, 2019